bugameG/Sales-report-automation/README.md

 Render reports one at a time by changing parameter values manually.
 The month `January` and year `2013` are set as the default parameter values.

 ### 3. Rendering all at once
-Automate the rendering of all reort variations with a script.
+Automate the rendering of all report variations with a script.
 The file `sales_Automation.R` renders all the sales reports using only 100 lines of code.

 ****